DevForgeAI/BMAD-METHOD/PR0-DEMO-GUIDE.md

 - **GitHub Copilot**: Suggests code, doesn't validate
 - **BMAD + PR0**: Only solution that prevents technical debt

-### User Testimonials
-> "I tried to write a TODO and it wouldn't let me.
-At first I was annoyed, then I realized I hadn't written a TODO in 3 months.
-My codebase has never been cleaner." - Senior Developer

-> "We deployed PR0 across our team.
-Our bug rate dropped 87% in the first month.
-This should be standard in every IDE." - Engineering Manager

-> "As someone who inherited a codebase with 400+ TODOs, I wish this existed 5 years ago." - Lead Developer

 ## 🚀 Repository Benefits

 ### For BMAD-Method Maintainers